ay-ay-vasilev/SDL2Game/README.md

 My plan:
 - Outline for actors?
-    - Move outline drawing into its own class
+    - Move outline drawing into its own class DONE
+    - Redo SpriteOutline into a Component instead
+    - Add outline info to JSON files
 - Ranged weapon for player.
 - Add a simple menu screen + UI system.
 - Add simple sounds.